davidreis97/LPOO1617_T5G9/README.md

 ### Controller Menu
 - The controller menu is where you are able to effectively control the character.
-- The controller itself has two sticks, the left one controls the character movement and the right one shoots bullets.
+- The controller itself has two sticks, the left one controls the character movement and the right one controls the shooting direction.
 ![Controller Menu](Docs/UserManualTSSC/controllermenu.png)
-- Every time you move one or both sticks a packet will be sent to the TSS, which will trigger and execute the appropriate action (Move character/Shoot bullet).
+- Every time you move one or both sticks a packet will be sent to TSS, which will trigger and execute the appropriate action (Move character / Shoot bullet).